-Route processing can improve the cartographic appearance of a product using rules and conditions to reduce the number of visible routes.
-Route processing allows you to generalize or offset overlapping features.
+Route processing can simplify and improve the cartographic appearance of a product by reducing the number of visible routes.
+Processing is conditional; you can create rules that dictate what routes are visible or not.
+It also allows you to generalize or offset overlapping features.

 Route processing allows you to configure rules to perform the following actions:

 - Hide or offset overlapping routes in a product.

 - Combine route identifiers in overlapping routes of the same type.

 - Calculate fields on a route based on a rule condition.

 The Route Processing tool uses groups of settings, known as preferences, to define how it will process overlapping routes.
 You must configure these settings before running the tool.
 These settings allow you to quickly reexecute the tool without additional input.

 The Route Processing tool uses settings, or preferences, to define the following properties:

 - Field Selection—Specifies fields to compare during the initial stage of route processing.
 Routes with matching field values will be processed using rule sets.

 - Route Rules—Defines sets of rules that control the feature hiding and field calculation process.